 At first, we had trouble just getting the ball back and forth across the net.
 But very quickly, we were playing games and sets.
 My buddy knew the rules and we played endlessly in the evenings and on weekends.

 At that time, tennis was experiencing a renaissance sparked by the 1973 Bobby Riggs, Billie Jean King, Battle of the Sexes Match in the Houston Astrodome.
 Up to that point, it was the biggest televised sporting event in history.
 There was also a cool crop of young pro tennis players including Jimmy Conners, Bjorn Borg, John McEnroe, Guillermo Vilas, Ilie Nastase, Arthur Ashe, Vitas Gerulaitis, Roscoe Tanner, and many others.
-These guys were athletic and cool.
+These guys weren’t the typical “country club” set that had previously dominated the game.
+They were athletic, outspoken, good looking, and cool.
 They roamed the world playing tournaments in luxurious resorts, dating beautiful women, giving irreverent interviews, and making lots of money.
 What teenage boy didn’t aspire to that?

 Soon we weaseled our way into the local tennis culture.
 The best players in town met at the public courts every Saturday morning and played most of the day.
 Someone would always bring a cooler of soda and we’d form teams and play doubles all day.

 One of the best tennis players in town, a physical education teacher, began to work with me.
 He taught me the “orthodox” way to hit topspin on my forehand and backhand.
 He taught me to hit volleys, overheads and serves.
 My game steadily improved.